enfrte/enfrte.github.io/codeigniter/simple_pagination.md

 ## Changing the view output

 Above is the minimum you need to get pagination working, but it's likely you will want to style or customise your output.
 To do this you can edit the default preferences which are passed to the `initialize()` function.
 I prefer to do this by creating a `pagination.php` file in the `config` folder.
-Here is an example using the [W3.CSS](http://www.w3schools.com/w3css/) front-end CSS framework
+Here is an example styled with the [W3.CSS](http://www.w3schools.com/w3css/) front-end CSS framework

 **pagination.php**